 Dragging the slider to the middle of the bar, as above, effectively blends the two images together.
 The further left you drag that bar slider, the more transparent the layer becomes.
 If you drag that bar to the far left, the background image replaces the foreground picture.

 Paint.NET includes up to 14 alternative blending modes for layers.
-You can select those by clicking the Mode drop-down menu.
+You can select from those modes by clicking the Mode drop-down menu.
 The software adds the blending effect to the entire layer.

-Alternatively, you could select lighter blending modes.
+Alternatively, you can select lighter blending modes.
 Screen is more of an opposite blending mode to Multiply as it lightens the blending.
 The Lighten mode blends the layers with the lightest pixels.